Cybersecurity and Privacy Protection

 Central Retail continuously reviews its security measures and monitors technological changes to ensure effective security protocols, considering the nature, scope, context, and objectives, as well as the level of risk associated with personal data processing.

 Central Retail strengthens its cybersecurity resilience by conducting both internal and external vulnerability analyses and penetration testing, performed by qualified third-party experts.
 These tests involve simulated cyberattacks, where ethical hackers attempt to exploit system weaknesses, mirroring real-world threats.
 The objective is to identify all potential vulnerabilities and configuration issues across critical systems.
 Comprehensive assessments were conducted on key online platforms, uncovering areas that could potentially be exploited by attackers.
-While the specific findings remain confidential for security reasons, the results have been used to enhance the Company’s defenses.
-In addition to these technical evaluations, the Company also conducts regular audits to ensure ongoing compliance with data privacy regulations and to reinforce its business continuity planning.
+While the specific findings remain confidential for security reasons, the results have been used to enhance Central Retail’s defenses.
+In addition to these technical evaluations, Central Retail also conducts regular audits to ensure ongoing compliance with data privacy regulations and to reinforce its business continuity planning.

-To reduce risks to cybersecurity and privacy protection, Central Retail integrates these risks as part of the quarterly group-wide enterprise risk management process to ensure that these risks are monitored and managed.
+To reduce risks to cybersecurity and personal data protection, Central Retail integrates these risks as part of the quarterly group-wide enterprise risk management process to ensure that these risks are monitored and managed.
 Central Retail provides comprehensive cybersecurity training to both executives and employees, covering key topics such as physical security, phishing, email malware protection, and secure use of AI.
-All employees are required to complete annual cybersecurity awareness training through the C-Next platform, which includes refresher sessions on cybersecurity in remote work, responsible use of social media and the internet, and recognizing social engineering and phishing threats.
-In addition, representatives from each business unit who work with data privacy receive intensive training on the Personal Data Protection Act (PDPA) and proper data handling.
-Specialized training on secure software development is also offered specifically for software developers.
-Employees are able to notify an incident or potential incident should they suspect any breaches which will be escalated and addressed as appropriate.
+All employees are required to complete annual cybersecurity awareness training through C-Next platform, which includes refresher sessions on cybersecurity in remote work, responsible use of social media and the internet, and recognizing social engineering and phishing threats.
+In addition, all employees are required to attend Personal Data Protection Act (PDPA) training to ensure they understand PDPA principles and handle personal data appropriately and responsibly.
+Furthermore, PDPA representative from each Business Unit (BU) receives intensive training on PDPA requirements and personal data breach incident handling.
+These representatives are responsible for promptly reporting any suspected or actual data breaches, which will be escalated and addressed in accordance with Central Retail’s Personal Data Handling Procedures. .
 In the case that there are misconduct or breaches by employees, disciplinary actions will be taken.
-Cybersecurity and privacy protection is also considered as part of annual performance review of relevant employees to ensure continuous improvements of the entire system.
+Cybersecurity and personal data protection is also considered as part of annual performance review of relevant employees to ensure continuous improvements of the entire system.

 Information Security Mission Statement and Policy